kitian616/jekyll-TeXt-theme/case-study.md

-1. Upon the arrival of a start ping at the Application Server, the server initiates a SELECT query to retrieve a run using the run token present in the start ping.
+1. Upon the arrival of a start ping at the application server, the server initiates a SELECT query to retrieve a run using the run token present in the start ping.
-2. The Application Server verifies if any rows were returned from the database.
+2. The application server verifies if any rows were returned from the database.
-3. With the database returning no rows, the Application Server executes an INSERT query to create a new run.
+3. With the database returning no rows, the application server executes an INSERT query to create a new run.
-4. Finally, the Application Server appends a new task to the end queue, awaiting the arrival of an end ping.
+4. Finally, the application server appends a new task to the end queue, awaiting the arrival of an end ping.

 Let's look at how this translates when the start and end ping arrive almost simultaneously.